davindicode/universal-count-model/README.md

 All possible flags and their default values can be seen in the validation.py and HDC.py scripts.
 The file models.py defines the encoding models and uses the library code (neuroprob) to implement and run these probabilistic models.

-In terms of neural data, the synthetic populatio data used in the paper and the head direction cell data is included in the ./data/ folder.
+In terms of neural data, the synthetic populatio data used in the paper and the head direction cell data is included in the ```./data/``` folder.
 All required modes in the analysis notebooks can be seen in the code as it loads trained models.
 Note that there are separate notebooks for synthetic (validation) and real (HDC) datasets.
-All trained models are stored in the ./checkpoint/ folder.
+All trained models are stored in the ```./checkpoint/``` folder.

 ##### Experiments in the paper
-Synthetic data:
-- regression models `python3 validation.py --cv -1 2 5 8 --gpu 0 --modes 0 1 2 3 --datatype 0 --ncvx 2 --lr 1e-2`
-- latent variable models `python3 validation.py --cv -1 2 5 8 --gpu 0 --modes 4 5 6 7 --datatype 0 --ncvx 3 --lr 1e-2 --lr_2 1e-3`
-- progressively capturing single neuron variability and noise correlations `python3 validation.py --cv -1 2 5 8 --gpu 0 --modes 0 2 8 --datatype 1 --ncvx 2 --lr 1e-2`

-Head direction cell data:
-- regression with different likelihoods `python3 HDC.py --cv -1 1 2 3 5 6 8 --gpu 0 --modes 0 1 4 --ncvx 2 --lr 1e-2 --binsize 40`
-- regression with different regressors `python3 HDC.py --cv -1 1 2 3 5 6 8 --gpu 0 --modes 2 3 --ncvx 2 --lr 1e-2 --binsize 40`
-- joint latent-observed models `python3 HDC.py --cv -1 1 2 3 5 6 8 --gpu 0 --modes 5 6 7 8 --ncvx 3 --lr 1e-2 --lr_2 1e-3 --binsize 40`
-- latent variable models `python3 HDC.py --cv -1 1 2 3 5 6 8 --gpu 0 --modes 9 10 11 --ncvx 3 --lr 3e-2 --lr_2 5e-3 --binsize 100`
+All commands needed for real data and synthetic data experiments are put into bash files ```run_HDC.sh``` and ```run_synthetic.sh``` for convenience.
+Inside the bash files, commands are grouped by categories, such as regression models or latent variable models.

-If you wish to run different modes or cross-validation runs grouped together above in parallel, run the command several times with only a single mode or cv trial each time.
+If you wish to run different modes or cross-validation runs grouped together above in parallel rather than sequentially, run the respective command with only a single `--modes` or `--cv` argument each time and repeat while looping through the list.

+#### 4. cd into ../analysis/
+Here one can find all the Jupyter notebooks for analysis and plotting.

-#### 4. Run the analysis notebooks to analyze the data
+#### 5. Run the analysis notebooks to analyze the data
 By running the analysis notebooks, we reproduce the plotting data for figures in the paper.
-Intermediate files (pickled) will be stored in the ./checkpoint/ folder.
+Intermediate files (pickled) will be stored in the ```./saves/``` folder.

-#### 5. Run the plotting notebooks
+#### 6. Run the plotting notebooks
-This loads the analysis results and plots paper figures in .pdf and .svg formats, exported to the ./output/ folder.
+This loads the analysis results and plots paper figures in .pdf and .svg formats, exported to the ```./output/``` folder.